ElmoDFGD/ElmoRim/README.md

     - Stamina: The settings here have been configured for what has been determined to be the most balanced gameplay.
 Feel free to tweak them to your liking.
 Please note that dTry's Exhaustion system is disabled due to causing enemy aggression problems and it was decided it would be better if it was off.
     - Timed Block: You can enable or disable the *Tackle* mechanic (Default: `enabled`).
     - Stun&Execution: By default the list disables dTry's stun system as it is not well balanced right now.
     - Compatibility: Please **do not** enable the Poise compatibility option.
 While the list does use Poise, due to the DAR setup and witchcraft we have done to make it play nicely, enabling this compatibility option breaks the setup.
-If you previously changed your *Dual Wield Block* keybind in **Dual Wield Block** MCM, then please also change it here.
       - *TrueHUD API* should say "Not Obtained" next to it, this is due to disabling the Stun System.
       - If *Special Meter Control* says "Not Obtained", do not worry about this.
 As of current the Stun System is disabled due to balancing reasons.